Apothecary Diaries Inspired Hairpin

 furnace/ torch to heat the metal

-mold material (petrobond sand, green sand etc)
+mold forming material (petrobond sand, green sand etc)

-flask to hold the mold
+a flask to hold the mold

 designs that fit the medium

-Silver was too expensive- in hindsight I do think I should’ve got it though, for reasons I’ll explain later.
+Silver was too expensive- in hindsight it would've been worth it, for durability and maintainability purposes.
 I opted for this alloy called ZA12 (Zamak 12).
-It’s a zinc based alloy- and I know, alloys are typically not a good idea for jewellery!
-I thought it would be fine though, since the chemical composition of ZA12 didn’t contain chromium (no zinc rot) / heavy metals like lead, and no nickel or copper, so it shouldn’t cause skin irritation / green skin.
+It’s a zinc based alloy- and I know, alloys are typically not a good idea for jewelry!
+I thought it would be fine though, since the chemical composition of ZA12 I was buying didn’t contain chromium or lead (no zinc rot), and no nickel or copper, so it wouldn't cause skin irritation / green skin.
 I also looked into if those metals could cause issues for hair, since that was the primary use case, and there seemed to be no issues there either.
-I had seen some people make zamak pieces online, not for jewellery but for swords and other larger things, and thought that it looked great.
-Shiny, nice silver-like surface finish with a density even higher than aluminum with a 430 deg C liquidus (melting completion temperature).
+I had seen some people make Zamak pieces online, not for jewelry but for swords and other larger things, and thought that it looked great.
+Shiny, a nice silver-like surface finish with a density even higher than aluminum with a 430 deg C liquidus point(melting completion temperature).
 Since it’s primarily zinc, it would also allow me to play with patina effects later on if I wanted to.
 It’s what people use for stained glass art to make the frames black.
-Or to add depth and that more grungy look to silver jewellery (silver patina)
+Or to add depth and that more grungy look to silver jewelry (silver patina)

 The flask was one of the hardest parts to get right.
-I would’ve bought one of those small round aluminum ones or a taller 7 inch steel one but unfortunately a hairpin is too long to fit within any purchasable flask.
+I would’ve bought one of those small round aluminum ones or a taller 7 inch steel one but unfortunately a hairpin is too long to fit within any easily purchasable flask.
 So of course I had to build my own.
 Lol

 I forgot to mention this earlier but the 3D model/ pattern needs to have something called a draft angle- essentially things need to be able to slide out of the mold when you flip things over, like building a sandcastle.
 So that’s another limitation of the sand casting method